Funding from the graduate school/programme

 Do they offer it?

-Remember to check the websites of each graduate school you're interested in, to see if they offer funding to international students.
+Remember to check the websites of each graduate school you're interested in, to see if they offer the kind of funding you need.
 This includes the pages for their:

 - Graduate school tuition/costs information